-DELIVERY MODE(S): Course work includes lecture, class discussion, in-class tasks and short responses, writing instruction and assignments.
+DELIVERY MODE(S): Course work includes lecture, class discussion, writing instruction, inclass tasks, writing assignments, and a final exam.

 COURSE OBJECTIVES: This course is designed to develop each student's ability to think critically, read closely, and write proficiently (technically and rhetorically) at the university level.
 Students will practice translating careful reading into effective writing.
 By the end of the course, students will be able to describe how works are constructed using specific terminology that pertains to the study of fiction and nonfiction.
 Students also will be able to construct persuasive argumentative essays, proofread writing for surface errors, and correct most fundamental errors of grammar and punctuation.